Properly Maintaining the pH in a Freshwater Aquarium

 How pH Impacts Other Compounds

-Your pH impacts other aspects of your water chemistry.
-For instance, if your pH drops below 6, the nitrification bacteria that keep your ammonia and nitrites (toxic compounds to fish) at zero ppm, will begin to die off.
-This can cause your tank to re-cycle and kill you fish in the process if they are not hardy enough.
+The pH of your tank water has an impact on several aspects of water quality and water chemistry.
+For instance, if your pH drops below 6.0, the nitrification bacteria that keep your ammonia and nitrites (toxic compounds to fish) at zero ppm, will begin to die off.
+This can cause your tank to re-cycle and kill your fish in the process if they are not hardy enough.
 The toxicity of ammonia is also largely dictated by your pH.

 The total ammonia in your tank is a combination of ammonium ions (NH4+) and ammonia (NH3).
 The pH of your water is the major factor in the relative concentrations of these two compounds.
-More ammonia (the more toxic of the two compounds) will be present in alkaline water while more ammonium ions (the less toxic of the two compounds) will be present in acidic water.
+More ammonia (the more toxic of the two compounds) will be present in alkaline water (pH above 7.0) while more ammonium ions (the less toxic of the two compounds) will be present in acidic water (pH below 7.0).
 Therefore, you need to remember that as you raise the pH, you are making the any ammonia in the tank more toxic to your fish.
 It is because of this that pH adjustments during the cycling phase of your aquarium are not recommended.
 After the cycle is completed, there should not be any ammonia in your tank anyways.

 The Relationship Between pH and kH

-kH is a measurement of the carbonate hardness of your water.
+A kH level is a measurement of the carbonate hardness of your water.
 In other words, it measures the concentration of carbonate and bicarbonate ions in your aquarium. kH also indicates your water’s buffering capacity – your water’s ability to neutralize added acids without significantly changing the pH.
 Therefore, a higher kH corresponds to a more stable pH in your aquarium and a lower kH can correspond to large swings in the pH.
 Generally, if your kH is below 4.5 odH, you need to closely monitor your pH for large changes.
 You will also need to be more consistent in your water changes as the low kH will cause the pH in your aquarium to consistently drop with time.
 Frequent water changes are the best way to keep the pH up to an appropriate level.

 Check Your Test Kit

 Most test kits have a shelf life (usually 6 months).
 If your test kit is older than this, it may be providing inaccurate results.
 Also, be sure to follow the directions exactly.
 I have heard of people shaking a bottle for 30 seconds instead of a minute and this causing an error in the test.
 Follow the test exactly as it was written.
 If you are sure the kit is not out of date and that you followed the directions exactly then you can be confident that you are obtaining an accurate reading of the pH.
+As another back-up method, you can also take a sample of your tank water to your local pet store to have it tested (often for free).

 Ways to Raise Your pH

 ● Water Changes – Over time, the pH in your aquarium will drop.
 The most effective method to raise it back up to the level of your tap water is to simply perform regular water changes.
-If you do not regularly do water changes, you may need to do several smaller ones (each separated by 24 hours) so that you do not shock the fish by making them go from a low pH to a high one immediately.
+If you do not regularly do water changes, you may need to do several smaller ones rather than one large one (each separated by 24 hours) so that you do not shock the fish by making them go from a low pH to a high one immediately.
+Vacuuming all of the uneaten food and waste will also help to counter the tendency for the pH to drop over time.

 ● Aeration – Increasing the oxygen concentration in your water will serve to drive down the carbon dioxide concentration.
 As discussed above, less carbon dioxide translates to a higher pH.
 Therefore, you can increase the aeration in the tank to raise the pH.
 To read about aerating your aquarium, reference the article entitled Properly Aerating your Aquarium in the article section of this website.